cms-dev/cms/docs/Score types.rst

 Custom score types
 ==================

 Additional score types can be defined if necessary.
-This works in the same way :ref:`as with task types <tasktypes_custom>`: the classes need to extend :py:class:`cms.grading.ScoreType.ScoreType` and the entry point group is called `cms.grading.scoretypes`.
+This works in the same way :ref:`as with task types <tasktypes_custom>`: the classes need to extend :py:class:`cms.grading.scoretypes.ScoreType` and the entry point group is called `cms.grading.scoretypes`.